MacHLeroy/ETAFinalProject/README.md

 # ETAFinalProject
 Code and Data for Final project for Exploratory Text Analytics

 This Github Repo contains all the code and data I used to complete my final project for Exploratory Text Analytics.
 In this project, I explore the top 10 most popular novels (as measured by number of downloads on Project Gutenberg) of Jules Verne and H.G.
 Wells.
-Wells and Verne are referred to as the "Godfathers of Science Fiction," so this porject attempts to understand both the commonalities and differences in the way each wrote.
+Wells and Verne are referred to as the "Godfathers of Science Fiction," so this project attempts to understand both the commonalities and differences in the way each wrote.

 ## Code/Notebooks